 In addition, their career website features My Path to Google, a section of their website dedicated to showcasing personal recruitment process experiences and day to day life working as a Googler.

-2. Change how you write job descriptions
+2. Change how you write job ads

-For a small business owner with a busy workload, the prospect of sitting down to craft tailored job descriptions can feel less than appealing.
+For a small business owner with a busy workload, the prospect of sitting down to craft tailored job ads can feel less than appealing.
 However, there are steps you can take to make the process less time-consuming.

-How to write a good job description:
+How to write a good job ad:

-Research your target candidate: When writing a job description, it’s important to think about who you’re writing for and the type of language you should use to appeal to the type of candidate you want to hire.
+Research your target candidate: When writing a job ad, it’s important to think about who you’re writing for and the type of language you should use to appeal to the type of candidate you want to hire.

 Emphasize company culture: Use the writing process as an opportunity to communicate your company culture.
-In doing so, you’ll be more likely to attract workers who will make a good cultural fit for your business.
+In doing so, you’ll be more likely to attract workers who make a good cultural fit for your business.

 Be authentic: In the same way, you wouldn’t want a candidate to exaggerate their skills and achievements, it’s important to only advertise benefits that your company will realistically be able to deliver on.